Angelo Mercurio

-Angelo "Sonny" Mercurio (1936 - December 11, 2006) was an Italian-American mobster and a member of the Patriarca crime family who became an FBI informant and recorded a Cosa Nostra induction ceremony.
-His act led to the incarceration of family boss Raymond Patriarca, Jr. and other top family members.
+Angelo "Sonny" Mercurio (1936 – December 11, 2006) was an Italian-American mobster and a member of the Patriarca crime family who became an FBI informant that recorded for the first time a mafia induction ceremony.
+This recording led to the incarceration of family boss Raymond Patriarca Jr. and several other high ranking mafioso.
+It also became a source of embarrassment for the organization.
+Subsequently after incarceration Mercurio was entered into the Witness Protection Program.

 History

 Born in the West End section of Boston, Mercurio grew up working in the family bakery in Malden, Massachusetts.
 He had a fleeting resemblance to actor John Garfield.
-In 1954, at eighteen years old, Mercurio was an accomplice in a holdup in Revere, Massachusetts.
-He was sentenced to life in prison.
-In 1964 he was pardoned by Governor John A. Volpe.
-After serving time in prison again, from 1978–86, for trying to sell $23 million worth of stolen securities in an FBI entrapment.
-Mercurio established a successful Italian food shop in the Prudential Tower in Boston.
+In 1954, at eighteen years old, Mercurio and two others robbed a gas station in Revere, Massachusetts.
+They shot and killed 72-year-old Harry Abelovitz after he resisted.
+In 1955, all three youths pleaded guilty to second degree murder and were sentenced to life in prison.
+In 1962, he was granted clemency by the Massachusetts Executive Council with the support of Governor John A. Volpe.
+After serving time in prison again, from 1978–86, for trying to sell $23 million worth of stolen securities in an FBI entrapment, Mercurio established a successful Italian food shop in the Prudential Tower in Boston.